Tintin and the Golden Fleece: Notes

 "Karabine" is a pun on "carabine", the French for "rifle", a hint that the character may be an arms dealer, though his business is called "Karexport" ("car-export").
 The crocodile that symbolises the company (but which is red and facing leftwards) is similar to the logo of Lacoste clothing.

 "Scoubidouvitch" comes from the term Scoubidou which was popular at the time.

+Home media

+Kino Lorber released a double feature DVD and Blu-Ray of Tintin and the Golden Fleece, alongside Tintin and the Blue Oranges on July 11, 2023.

 Book version

 The film was made into a book, in French, English, Portuguese and Spanish.
 Unlike most of the Tintin books, including that of the animated film Tintin and the Lake of Sharks, it is not in comic strip form, but is made up of written text with stills from the film, some in colour, others in black and white.

 Today, the English translation is highly sought after by collectors.